acch/ansible-scale/README.md

 Note that filesystem parameters can be defined as variables for *any* host in the play &mdash; the host for which you define the filesystem parameters is irrelevant.
 For disk parameters the host is only relevant if you omit the `servers` variable.
 When omitting the `servers` variable then the host for which you define the disk is automatically considered the (only) NSD server for that particular disk.

-Furthermore, node classes can be defined on a per-node basis by defining the `scale_nodeclass` variable:
+Furthermore, Spectrum Scale node classes can be defined on a per-node basis by defining the `scale_nodeclass` variable:

 ```
 # host_vars/scale01: